jrief/django-sendmail/docs/source/quickstart.rst

     mail.send(
         'recipient@example.com', # List of email addresses or list of EmailAddress also accepted 'from@example.com',
-        template='your-template-here', # Could be an EmailTemplate instance or name context={'generator': 'sendmail',
+        emailmerge='your-template-here', # Could be an EmailTemplate instance or name context={'generator': 'sendmail',
         'username': 'michaelpoi',}, # Context is used to fill both {{ var }} in html and #var# in ckeditor. language='en' # If not specified settings.LANGUAGE_CODE is used